Take-Me1010/fileOpener/README.md

 C:\hoge>"C:\Program Files\paint.net\paintDotNet.exe" path/to/image.jpg
 ```

 If you cannot open path/to/image.jpg, you cannot execute the application with this extension.
+Sorry.
 In case the image file is successfully opened, there is no problem with this extension!

 Now, let me assume that this extension accepts your favorite application.